 Instruction 3 L Hours per Week

 Duration of SEE 3 Hours

-SEE 70 Marks
+SEE 60 Marks

-CIE 30 Marks
+CIE 40 Marks

 Credits 3

 Prerequisite: Students should have in depth knowledge of Computer Networks.
-Course Objectives: This course aims to:

 - 1. Familiarize the student with the basic taxonomy and terminology of the computer networking area. - 2.
 Provide the student with knowledge of advanced networking concepts and techniques. - 3.
 Provide the student with knowledge of Real Time Communications over Internet and Packet Scheduling.